-Solving (9) provides a continuous solution Y^ in $\overline{\mathcal{Y}}$ and a corresponding optimal linear map W^ .
+Solving (11) provides a continuous solution Y^ in $\overline{\mathcal{Y}}$ and a corresponding optimal linear map W^ .
 Our original problem is defined on \mathcal{Y} , and we thus need to round Y^ .
-We propose three rounding procedures, two of them corresponding to Euclidean norm minimization and a third one using the map W^ .
-All three roundings boil down to solving a linear problem over \mathcal{Y} , which can be done once again using dynamic programming.
+We propose three rounding procedures, two of them corresponding to Euclidean norm minimization problems and a third one using the map W^ .
+All three boil down to solving a linear problem over \mathcal{Y} which can be solved, once again, using dynamic programming.
 Since there is no principled, analytical way to pick one of these procedures over the others, we conduct an empirical evaluation in Sec.
-5 to assess their strengths and weaknesses.
+5 to assess the strengths and weaknesses of each of them.